 Rockford Outpatient Treatment Programs

-Outpatient drug rehabs in Rockford, IL are a treatment option that allows the patient to live in their own home or in another secure environment outside of the treatment center.
+Outpatient drug rehabs are a treatment option that allows the patient to live in their own home or in another secure environment outside of the treatment center.
 The patient then travels to the facility a few times per week to engage in recovery treatment activities.
 An outpatient rehab program usually includes group or one-on-one counseling, recovery meetings and recovery education.
-This type of Rockford drug treatment facility sometimes follows residential and partial hospitalization, as part of a larger treatment plan or as an option for someone with a mild or short history of addiction.
+This type of drug treatment facility sometimes follows residential and partial hospitalization, as part of a larger treatment plan or as an option for someone with a mild or short history of addiction.
 Patients typically have ample free time to continue working, attending school and meeting family commitments.

 Rockford Drug & Alcohol Detox Centers

 Detox is often an integral part of recovery, especially for those with a long history of substance use and individuals who have been using substances such as opioids or alcohol.
 The point of a drug detox program is to rid your body of whatever you’ve been addicted to while using medication and other techniques to keep the discomfort of withdrawal at bay.
 If you think you may need detox prior to entering a treatment program, there are detox centers that can help you.